openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

 .. important::
- When you add a heading to a Text component, make sure that you use only heading level 3 ``<h3>`` through heading level 6 ``<h6>``.
-Text components are part of a complete page, and elements outside the Text component use heading levels 1 and 2 by default.
-Because tools such as screen readers use heading levels to navigate through pages, using heading levels 1 or 2 inside a Text component can interfere with the functionality of these tools.
+ When you add a heading to a Text component, make sure that you use only heading level 2 ``<h2>`` through heading level 6 ``<h6>``.
+Text components are part of a complete page, and elements outside the Text component use heading level 1 by default.
+Because tools such as screen readers use heading levels to navigate through pages, using heading level 1 inside a Text component can interfere with the functionality of these tools.

 .. _Create a Text Component: